mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ## 2. Apache Kafka 101

-Apache Kafka is the standard de-facto within messaging systems.
-Every Kafka installation has a broker, or a cluster of brokers, which allows its clients to write messages in a structure called _topic_ and to read such messages from topics.
-The clients writing into topics are called _producers, whereas _consumers_ read information from topics.
+Apache Kafka is the standard de-facto within messaging systems. **Every Kafka installation has a broker, or a cluster of brokers, which allows its clients to write and read messages in a structure called _topic_**.
+The clients writing into topics are called _producers_, whereas _consumers_ read information from topics.

 Kafka treats each message as a sequence of bytes without imposing any structure or schema on the data.
 It's up to clients to eventually interpret such bytes with a particular schema.
 Moreover, any message can have an associated _key_.
 The broker doesn't decrypt the key in any way, as done for the message itself.

-Moreover, the broker divides every topic into partitions at the core of Kafka's resiliency and scalability.
+Moreover, **the broker divides every topic into partitions, which are at the core of Kafka's resiliency and scalability**.
 In fact, every partition stores only a subset of messages, divided by the broker using the hash of the message's key.
 Partitions are distributed among the cluster of brokers, and they are replicated to guarantee high availability.

-Consumers read the messages from topics they subscribed to.
-A consumer reads messages within a partition in the same order in which they were produced.
+Consumers read the messages from topics they subscribed to. **A consumer reads messages within a partition in the same order in which they were produced**.
 In detail, we can associate a consumer with a _consumer group_.

 ![Kafka's Consumer Groups](/images/kafka%20consumer%20groups.png)